 There was a small interactive video exhibit called “Will it fly?” which just showed you videos of bizarre early attempts at flight, including the epic-fail of the Gerhardt Cycle Plane.

-Bedtime is nigh, and we’re about to have supper (which falls between bathtime and actually going to bed) when Isaac declares “I want to see ‘Will it fly?'”
+Bedtime is nigh, and we’re about to have supper (which falls between bathtime and actually going to bed) when the child declares “I want to see ‘Will it fly?'”

 So while porridge rotates in the microwave we pull out YouTube to see if we can find anything from “Will it fly”.